s-mcdonald/LedHandler/README.md

 # LedHandler
 ##### Led Seven Segment Display Library

-LedSSD is an [Arduino](http://arduino.cc) library for MAX7219 and MAX7221 Led display drivers.
+LedHandler is an [Arduino](http://arduino.cc) library for MAX7219 and MAX7221 Led display drivers.
 With usage of LedControl.

 ### Usage